 Looking to become a leader on campus?
 The Resident Assistant position might be just right for you.
-Applications for the Spring 2016 semester are due Friday, November 20, 2015.
+Applications for the 2016-2017 semester are due March 21, 2016.

 Head Residents (HRs) are directly supervised by the Area Coordinators and assist with various administrative, programmatic and supervisory responsibilities.
 The Head Resident plays an active role in student learning outside of the classroom through specific, planned programs and on-going individual and group interaction.
 All position responsibilities are performed in conjunction and consultation with your direct supervisor.
 Head Residents are key in establishing a community environment conducive to maximum academic, personal, and social development; maintaining healthy and safe living conditions; and providing overall support the mission of Residential Life.
 Head Residents are an integral part of the leadership team of Residential Life.
 Only returning RA's can apply for this position.

 Resident Assistant (RAs) are directly supervised by the Area Coordinator for their area.
 Resident Assistants are responsible for the entire residence hall; specific responsibilities relate to meeting the needs of their assigned area.
 Resident Assistants play an integral role in establishing a community environment conducive to maximum academic, personal, and social development; maintaining healthy and safe living conditions; and providing overall support of the mission of Residential Life.